rohitshe/TestXenkoRepository/manual/engine/asset-manager/serialization.md

 >
 >
 >
-> If you want to implement your own chunk serializer, you can do so by inheriting `ContentSerializerBase<T> (ref:{SiliconStudio.Core.Serialization.Contents.ContentSerializerBase`1})`.
+> If you want to implement your own chunk serializer, you can do so by inheriting @'SiliconStudio.Core.Serialization.Contents.ContentSerializerBase`1'.
 >
-> The default one fallback to low-level serialization, but serializes `ContentReference<T> (ref:{SiliconStudio.Core.Serialization.ContentReference`1})` in separate chunks.
+> The default one fallback to low-level serialization, but serializes @'SiliconStudio.Core.Serialization.ContentReference`1' in separate chunks.

 # Low-level serialization (binary stream)

 Low-level serialization can serialize structures (and their references) in a single byte stream.

-You can use the low-level serialization directly through the `BinarySerializationWriter (ref:{SiliconStudio.Core.Serialization.BinarySerializationWriter})` and `BinarySerializationReader (ref:{SiliconStudio.Core.Serialization.BinarySerializationReader})` classes.
+You can use the low-level serialization directly through the @'SiliconStudio.Core.Serialization.BinarySerializationWriter' and @'SiliconStudio.Core.Serialization.BinarySerializationReader' classes.

 > **Tip**
 >